cancerberoSgx/cannabis/typescript-member-signatures/README.md

  * `--output?: string`: If given the result will be written to this file, if not to stdout.
  * `--files?: string`: Extract from these files.
 If project is also provided, add this extra files to it.
 Can be a file name or a glob pattern.
+ * `--typescriptOutput?: string` : Generate TypeScript code instead of JSON that exports a typed variable with given name or inferred from interface otherwise.
  * `--ignoreMemberWithUnderscorePrefix?: boolean`: Will ignore members which names start with '_'
  * `--onlySignature?: boolean`: Return only the signatures, don't generate jsdocsText, etc. only name and signature.
  * `--generateMarkdownDocs?: boolean`: Will generate markdown text for the interface and its members suitable to include in README.md API section.